szakitibi/documentation/docs/glossary.md

     It contains the features you implement.
     It is a folder containing templates, Python code, and YAML files.

-block
+blocks
-    Blocks display a chunk of HTML which can be inserted in your Plone pages.
+    Blocks are the fundamental components of a page layout in {term}`Volto`.

 element
     Elements are the dynamic components of your blocks.